DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

     We wanted the **Home** view to be visible and accessible to all people but as configured, it is not visible to anyone.
 In addition, the **Sample2** page is also not visible to anyone.

     Because we are using the Strict Policy, all sidebar menu links are hidden by default.
-This is the **"Strict"** part of the Strict Policy as it defaults to everyone not being able to see every sidebar menu link unless a permission is explicitly set on that view or the route for that view is added to the ``ADMINLTE2_STRICT_POLICY_WHITELIST``.
+This is the **"Strict"** part of the Strict Policy as it defaults to everyone not being able to see every sidebar menu link unless a permission is explicitly set on that view or the route for that view is added to the
+    :ref:`configuration/authorization:ADMINLTE2_STRICT_POLICY_WHITELIST`.

-    In the case of the **Home** view, we are going to add the route to the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` so that everyone will be able to see the **Home** link.
-In the case of **Sample2**, we are going to add the missing permissions that we accidentally omitted.
+    In the case of the **Home** view, we actuall will add the route to the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` so that everyone will be able to see the **Home** link, regardless of their permissions.

+    In the case of **Sample2**, we are going to add the missing permissions that we accidentally omitted earlier.

 Let's fix our mistake so that **Home** and **Sample2** are visible to who they are supposed to be.

 .. _strict_mixin_fixed_settings.py:

-settings.py
-"""""""""""
+**settings.py**

 Add the missing whitelist to the settings file and ensure it includes the home route.